Communicating Scientific Research 2022

 - When you sign up for the course, you agree to participate in week 1 and week 2 of the course and to complete the winter project assignment.

-- You are expected to attend each of the lectures.
+- You are expected to attend all of the lectures.

-- You are expected to complete and turn in each of the preparation assignments for the course.
+- You are expected to complete and submit all of the preparation assignments for the course.

 - You are expected to give the assigned presentations, as well as participate in the writing critique sessions.